When you modify Web proxy settings, you have several encryption and user security guidelines to consider.

 To protect against misuse of ESXi services, most internal ESXi services are accessible only through port 443, the port used for HTTPS transmission.
 Port 443 acts as a reverse proxy for ESXi.
 You can see a list of services on ESXi through an HTTP welcome page, but you cannot directly access the Storage Adapters services without proper authorization.

 You can change this configuration so that individual services are directly accessible through HTTP connections.
 Do not make this change unless you are using ESXi in a fully trusted environment.

-When you upgrade vCenter Server, the certificate remains in place.
+- When you upgrade your environment, the certificate remains in place.